Thorgal: English releases

-All English-language Thorgal album releases have to date adhered to the approximately standard European BD A4-format, a book format US and UK readerships have historically not been accustomed to, they instead being born and bred with the much smaller, standard US comic book format.
+All English-language Thorgal album releases have to date adhered to the approximately standard European BD A4-format, rather than the smaller standard format US and UK readerships have historically been accustomed to.
 The closest format resembling the European one, US and UK readership are traditionally familiar with, is that of the US graphic novel format, though it too is somewhat smaller.